TEAM

 ABOUT

-The Chan Lab is located in the Georgia Tech-Emory Department of Biomedical Engineering!
-Using core concepts from drug delivery, biomaterials development, and chemical biology, we engineer technologies to study, detect, and manage infections, inflammation, and microbiome health.
+The Chan Lab is in the Department of Biomedical Engineering at Georgia Tech and Emory School of Medicine.
+Using core concepts from drug delivery, biomaterials development, and chemical biology, we engineer technologies to study, detect, and manage gastrointestinal disease, infections, and inflammation.

 NEWS & UPDATES